ArnaudBuchholz/md2word/tests/sample.md

 for listing items that come in no particular order.

 * Bullet lists are created via the Bullet List style.
+* And they must have at least two items

-A second paragraph within a bulleted list is indented and gets its own style assigned to it: Bullet List Indent.
+A second paragraph within a bulleted list is **not** indented and gets its own style assigned to it: Bullet List Indent.
 If a bullet list item is accompanied by a Bullet List Indent style, the main bulleted item should appear in bold (as it is above).